John Bailey

 - The development of interventions to facilitate the control and reduction of opioid medication prescribing in primary care.

-- The prescription and use of high dose opioids in palliative care.
+- The prescription and use of high dose opioids in palliative care and cancer care.

 I am also involved in other research examining dependency-forming medication and rational prescribing in prison and interventions with users of new psychoactive substances.